 You’ll likely receive a decision immediately after you submit the prequalification form.
 If there are issues with your form, however, you may have to wait up to a few weeks for a decision.

 Milestone Mastercard® benefits

 - Prequalify without affecting your credit.
 Most cards require a hard pull on your credit.
 But prequalification for the Milestone Mastercard® comes with no impact on your credit.

 - 24/7 access to account and bill pay.
 Manage your account and pay your statements online whenever you’d like.

 - Reports payment history to credit bureaus.
-Build or rebuild your credit through everyday spending, with your payment history reported to Equifax, Experian and TransUnion.
+Build your credit through everyday spending, with your payment history reported to Equifax, Experian and TransUnion.

 - Optional over-limit protection.
 Pay a fee for coverage that prevents declined transactions if you exceed your account balance.

 Milestone Mastercard® drawbacks